olwalgeorge2/erp-platform-3/docs/REST_VALIDATION_PATTERN.md

 This structured format enables API consumers to programmatically handle errors, display user-friendly messages, and implement retry logic based on error types.

+**OpenAPI Reference**: `META-INF/openapi/error-responses.yaml` defines the shared `ValidationProblemDetail` schema used by finance/identity/gateway services.
+When adding new error codes, update this file plus the localized message bundles to keep API documentation synchronized.

 ### 5. Audit Logging for Compliance

 A JAX-RS filter intercepts all HTTP 4xx responses and logs comprehensive audit events including: